G. Thomas Tanselle: Biography

 George Thomas Tanselle was born on January 29, 1934, in Lebanon, Indiana.
 He received a bachelor's degree from Yale University in 1955.
 Tanselle attended graduate school at Northwestern University where he studied with Harrison Hayford among others.
 He received his PhD in 1959 from the department of English where his dissertation was titled Faun at the Barricades: The Life and Work of Floyd Dell.

 From 1960 through 1978 he taught at the University of Wisconsin.
 After moving to New York City in 1978, he served as vice president of the John Simon Guggenheim Memorial Foundation until 2006.

 He was an adjunct professor of English at Columbia University, and co-editor of the Northwestern-Newberry Edition of the writings of Herman Melville.

+Tanselle was President of the Bibliographical Society of America from 1985- 1988.
 He was president of the Bibliographical Society of the University of Virginia 1993–2006.
 He is also a member of the board of directors and textual consultant of the Library of America.
 He was president of the Grolier Club, the pre-eminent American society of bibliophiles, 1986–1990.

 Tanselle held fellowships from the John Simon Guggenheim Memorial Foundation (1969–70), American Council of Learned Societies (1973–74), and the National Endowment for the Humanities (1977–78).

+In 1996-1997 he was Sandars Reader in Bibliography at the University of Cambridge lecturing on "Analytical bibliography: an historical introduction."

+He was the Rosenbach Fellow in Bibliography in 1987 at the University of Pennsylvania.
+His lectures were published in 1989 as A Rationale of Textual Criticism by the University of Pennsylvania Press.